trexitycode/vroom/docs/API.md

 ### Vehicles steps
 When using solving mode seeding, `vehicles.steps` can be used to seed the driver's current route.
 When a job or shipment is marked `pinned: true`, the `steps` placement determines the vehicle to which that task is pinned.
 Pinned tasks must appear exactly once in exactly one vehicle's `steps`, and cannot migrate to another vehicle or be dropped.
 Reordering within the vehicle is allowed.

+If `pinned_position` is provided:
+- For jobs, `first` or `last` constrains the job to be respectively the first or last task in the route (ignoring `start`/`end` and `break` steps).
+- For shipments, `first` or `last` constrains the pickup and delivery to be contiguous and placed respectively at the very start or the very end of the route.
+The order is always pickup then delivery.

 ### Notes
 For must-stay-with-driver behavior in solving mode, use `pinned: true` and include the task in that driver's `vehicle.steps`.
 For soft preferences, combine `allowed_vehicles` with `priority`.